- Why Is Camera Showing a Green Screen in Discord?

 You can try uninstalling Discord then installing it anew.
 You can do this from Settings or the Apps & Features section of Control Panel.

-From Apps & Features:
+From Programs & Features:

 - Set the view mode in Control Panel to Category and select the “Uninstall a program” link.